loro-dev/loro/docs/JsonSchema.md

 ## Changes

 The Change is an important part of the document.
-A REG([Replay event graph](https://www.loro.dev/docs/advanced/replayable_event_graph)) is a directed graph where each node is a `Change` and each edge is a causal dependency between `Changes`.
-Except for the first Change of each peer, all Changes have one or more causal dependencies, we can use all the `Change` information to reconstruct the event graph between the start and end versions of the document.
+A REG([Replay event graph](https://www.loro.dev/docs/advanced/replayable_event_graph)) is a directed acyclic graph where each node is a `Change`, and each edge is a causal dependency between `Change`s.
+The metadata of the `Change`s helps us reconstruct the graph.

-At the same time, a `Change` represents a transaction of a document.
-If you are familiar with VCS (version control systems) like [git](https://git-scm.com/), this is also equivalent to a commit.
-You can attach a commit message to each `Change` to describe the effect of this `Change`, that is the effect of all `Operation`s in `Change`.
+You can also attach a commit message to a `Change` like you usually do with Git's commit.

 ```ts
 {